Victory comes from finding opportunities in problems–Sun Tzu

 One of my best memories is Captaining a crew of 5 at a Frost Bite Race, (winter sailing) during a major snow storm in Boston.
 There is nothing better than a group of people overcoming obstacles, coming together, and making great things happen.
-We made it back safely, placed third and celebrated with a bottle of Macallan’s 25-year-old Scotch.
+We made it back safely, placed third and celebrated with a bottle of Macallan’s 25-year-old Scotch, no glasses needed.

 To be truly successful in life you need to have strong ethics, be adaptable, have unbridled curiosity, a passion for problem-solving, confidence in yourself, and a clear understanding of today’s risks; Always follow-through on commitments and never give up, never stop learning, and never stop growing.